 If you’re looking to get your hands on an edit, or even if you just want to ask me any further questions, please get in touch via my contact page.
 I’m currently running a 15% discount on all services too, so make sure to get in on the action whilst that lasts.

 I hope this little run-through was helpful, and I wish you great success in your writing journey.
-Happy writing folks!Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+Happy writing folks!Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.